Saeid Ezatolahi: Youth

 Saeid Ezatolahi participated with the Iran U17 national team in all group matches as well as the round of 16 in the 2013 FIFA U-17 World Cup.

-He was invited to the Iran U20 by Ali Doustimehr and scored his first goal against the United Arab Emirates.
+He was invited to the Iran U20 by Ali Doustimehr.
+He scored his first goal against the United Arab Emirates.
 Ezatolahi played two matches for Iran during the 2014 AFC U-19 Championship.

 As the 2016 AFC U-23 Championship was not held during the FIFA International Match Calendar, Ezatolahi was not released by Rostov.

 Senior

 He was invited to the Iran senior national team camp by Carlos Queiroz on 16 May 2015.
 Ezatolahi was included in the final list for the friendly match against Uzbekistan and the 2018 FIFA World Cup qualifier against Turkmenistan.
-He made his debut as a starter against Uzbekistan on 11 June 2015 in a 1–0 win.
+He debuted as a starter against Uzbekistan on 11 June 2015 in a 1–0 win.
 He scored his first senior national team goal during his fourth cap on 12 November 2015 in a 3–1 World Cup qualifying win over Turkmenistan.
 He became the youngest goal scorer for the Iranian national team at the age of 19 years and 42 days.
-In May 2018 he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Iran's preliminary squad for the 2018 FIFA World Cup in Russia.
 He missed Iran's first group match against Morocco because of a red card in qualification but played other two matches against Spain and Portugal.
 He was ruled out of Iran's squad for 2019 AFC Asian Cup because of injury.

 Personal life

 Ezatollahi is son of Nader Ezatolahi, an Iranian football coach in Malavan Academy who is also his agent.

-In 2019, Ezatollah published a rap song in support of Iranian team at 2019 AFC Asian Cup since he got injured playing for Reading before the cup and could not be with the team.
+In 2019, Ezatollah published a rap song supporting the Iranian team at 2019 AFC Asian Cup since he got injured playing for Reading before the cup and could not be with the team.